lexis-project/orch-service-yorc-dynamic-orchestration-plugin/README.md

 to dynamically change the location of infrastructure resources to create in a workflow.

 # Acknowledgement
-This code repository is a result of the LEXIS project.
-The project has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement 825532.
+This code repository is a result / contains results of the LEXIS project.
+The project has received funding from the European Union’s Horizon 2020 Research and Innovation programme (2014-2020) under grant agreement No. 825532.

 ## TOSCA components